gajus/eslint-plugin-jsdoc/.README/rules/require-template.md

 Checks to see that `@template` tags are present for any detected type parameters.

-Currently checks `TSTypeAliasDeclaration` such as:
+Currently checks `TSInterfaceDeclaration` or `TSTypeAliasDeclaration` such as:

 ```ts
 export type Pairs<D, V> = [D, V | undefined];